visze/simdrom/README.md

 Simulate Exomes, Genomes, or self defined populations and spike in mutations.
 SIMdrom is a Java program to randomly select variants in a VCF file and create a new VCF file.
 A second VCF file can be used to spike in other randomly selected variants.
 Homozygous and heterozygous genotypes are selected by the Hardy-Weinberg principle.
 SIMdrom also exposes its functionality through a library API.

+SIMdrom is compatible with Java 7 and higher.

 ## Use cases

 There are two typical use-cases where you can use SIMdrom.